-If upon review of a claim in its entirety, the examiner concludes that a rejection under 35 U.S.C.
-112, second paragraph, is appropriate, such a rejection should be made and an analysis as to why the phrase(s) used in the claim is "vague and indefinite" should be included in the Office action.
-If applicants traverse the rejection, with or without the submission of an amendment, and the examiner considers applicant's arguments to be persuasive, the examiner should indicate in the next Office communication that the previous rejection under 35 U.S.C.
-112, second paragraph, has been withdrawn and provide an explanation as to what prompted the change in the examiner's position (e.g., examiners may make specific reference to portions of applicant's remarks that were considered to be the basis as to why the previous rejection was withdrawn).
+It is highly desirable to have applicants resolve ambiguity by amending the claims during prosecution of the application rather than attempting to resolve the ambiguity in subsequent litigation of the issued patent.
+Halliburton Energy Servs., 514 F.3d at 1255.
+Likewise, if the applicant traverses a rejection under 35 U.S.C.
+112, second paragraph, with or without the submission of an amendment, and the examiner considers applicant's arguments to be persuasive, the examiner should indicate in the next Office communication that the previous rejection under 35 U.S.C.
+112, second paragraph, has been withdrawn and provide an explanation as to what prompted the change in the examiner's position (e.g., by making specific reference to portions of applicant's remarks).

 By providing an explanation as to the action taken, the examiner will enhance the clarity of the prosecution history record.
 As noted by the Supreme Court in Festo Corp. v.
 Shoketsu Kinzoku Kogyo Kabushiki Co., 535 U.S. 722, 122 S.Ct.
 1831, 1838, 62 USPQ2d 1705, 1710 (2002), a clear and complete prosecution file record is important in that "[p]rosecution history estoppel requires that the claims of a patent be interpreted in light of the proceedings in the PTO during the application process."
 In Festo, the court held that "a narrowing amendment made to satisfy any requirement of the Patent Act may give rise to an estoppel."
 With respect to amendments made to comply with the requirements of 35 U.S.C.
 112, the court stated that "[i]f a § 112 amendment is truly cosmetic, then it would not narrow the patent's scope or raise an estoppel.
 On the other hand, if a § 112 amendment is necessary and narrows the patent's scope-even if only for the purpose of better description-estoppel may apply."
-Id., at 1840, 62 USPQ2d at 1712.
+Id., at 1840, 62 USPO2d at 1712.
 The court further stated that "when the court is unable to determine the purpose underlying a narrowing amendment-and hence a rationale for limiting the estoppel to the surrender of particular equivalents-the court should presume that the patentee surrendered all subject matter between the broader and the narrower language...the patentee should bear the burden of showing that the amendment does not surrender the particular equivalent in question."
 Id., at 1842, 62 USPQ2d at 1713.
 Thus, whenever possible, the examiner should make the record clear by providing explicit reasoning for making or withdrawing any rejection related to 35 U.S.C.
 112, second paragraph.